How to Identify Website Visitors: A Complete B2B Sales Guide

 Not all website visitor identification tools are created equal.
 Some are bare bones but budget friendly, able to identify previously anonymous visitors and not much else.
 Others can turn that data into action, showing you which of those visitors are worth pursuing as a possible client.

 One thing’s for sure: no matter the size of your business, there’s a solution that’ll meet your need and fit your budget.

-To do this, LeadBoxer captures around 50% of visitors that would otherwise remain anonymous, then tracks all of the users’ online behavior (website visits, email opens, newsletter clicks, advertising, social, etc.) to provide a comprehensive view of their engagement.
+To do this, LeadBoxer captures around 50% of visitors that would otherwise remain anonymous.
+And then tracks all of the users’ online behavior (website visits, email opens, newsletter clicks, advertising, social, etc.).
+All of this to provide a comprehensive view of their engagement.
 LeadBoxer can even populate contact information and visitor details, such as the prospect’s industry and specialty.